bert9bert/ParallelForest/README.md

 ```r
 install.packages("ParallelForest")
 ```
-for Windows, Mac OS X Mavericks, and Linux.
+for Windows, Mac OS X, and Linux.

 For this package's page on CRAN, please see: http://cran.r-project.org/web/packages/ParallelForest/